FinancialCoder5/Snake_game_with_Turtle/README.md

 ### Tech Stack / Libraries
 -	It’s entirely made in python
--	It’s made using the Turtle libraires and core OOP concepts.
+-	It’s made using the Turtle libraire and core OOP concepts.